|Nutrition Facts (per serving)|

 Spray the 24-cup mini muffin tin with nonstick cooking spray.

 Line the muffin cups with the round wonton or dumpling wrappers.
 A blunt utensil handle or your fingers can be used.
 Just be careful not to tear them with your fingernails.

 Put about 1 heaping teaspoon of pork in each cup, then a few shreds of cheese and a sprinkling of green onions.

-In a medium bowl, combine the eggs with the half-and-half or light cream, salt, and pepper.
+In a medium bowl, combine the eggs with the light cream, salt, and pepper.
 Whisk until the mixture is smooth and well blended.

 Put about 2 to 2 1/2 teaspoons in each cup (the mixture will rise a bit as they cook).